sean-walsh/cloudstate-samples-bookings/readme.md

   </code></pre>
 * Start minikube:
   <pre><code>minikube start --vm-driver=virtualbox --cpus 4 --memory 4096</code></pre>
-* Now to build and deploy cloudstate itself, so in the cloudstate folder you cloned:
+* Now to build and deploy cloudstate itself, so in the cloudstate folder you cloned, in a terminal window (brew install SBT if necessary):
+  note: you will be using the internally provided docker service within minikube, you don't even have to have Docker Desktop installed and it's probably better to shut it down for this exercise.
+The command below needs to be executed in each terminal window you will be using.
   <pre><code>eval $(minikube docker-env)</code></pre>
   <pre><code>sbt -Ddocker.tag=dev</code></pre>
   Now from within SBT, assuming you are only using the inmemory store: